GoPros, plastic sheeting, and colored tape: How one of America’s oldest hospitals adapted to COVID-19

 Within days, Shao and her colleagues had mapped out a proposed plan to study and respond to the hospital’s changing conditions.
 Using GoPro cameras strapped on their heads, healthcare staff gave the designers a video walkthrough of the main spaces within the hospital that were dealing with COVID-19 cases to show how they were adapting to the surge.
 Because the main units being used to treat the virus are older buildings, their hallways are narrower than those in modern facilities, which exacerbated a lot of the challenges in dealing with an infectious disease.
 To reduce staff exposure to infected patients, most monitoring equipment had been brought out into the hallways.
 “So in addition to all these people, you have all this equipment trying to vie for space in the interest of patient and care provider safety,” says Ashley Marsh, senior architect at MASS Design Group.

-After getting a better understanding of the constraints, the designers outlined some steps the hospital could take to respond quickly.
+After getting a better understanding of the constraints, the designers outlined some steps the hospital was taking to respond quickly.
 New walls and doors of transparent plastic sheeting were added to previously open ICU bays, allowing easier visual access to patients without the need to walk into infected rooms.
 And the rooms themselves were able to be easily converted to improve ventilation.
 Through the addition of hundreds of new large HEPA filter machines, 260 existing patient rooms were converted into negative pressure isolation rooms that prevent airborne diseases from leaving the room when the door is opened.
 A 100-bed unit for patients moving out of intensive care units was built in the hospital’s atrium, and a temporary tent-based outdoor facility with 68 beds.
 Other changes were low-tech.
 Color-coded paint was added to rooms to help staff quickly understand the risk threshold of the patient inside, and colored tape on floors and near doors provided further visual cues about risk areas and clean zones.

 “We went from nothing to getting the project done in like three weeks,” Bucuvalas says.